 - Tremolo bar seem cheap and not secure in place

-The power of its trio versatile pickups will bring your career to the top.
+The power of its trio of versatile pickups will bring your career to the top.
 Yamaha Pacifica Series PAC012 is a cheap electric guitar and the best under $200.

 It’s made of Agathis body, so you can find it lightweight, perfect for beginners to practice and gig with.
 It also features a smooth C-shaped maple neck and rosewood fretboard for a smooth and more comfortable playing experience.
 With the tremolo bridge and Yamaha sealed tuners, you are confident that the PAC012 will remain in tune.

 - Quality construction, Yamaha craftsmanship

 - Tuners do their job well to keep the guitar in tune